What is Liberty Guitar and Liberty Tuning?

 About "Liberty Guitar"

 "Liberty Tuning" is the name that celebrated guitarist Harvey Reid gave to a new guitar environment he discovered in 2011.
-After two years of research and study, he began releasing a series of books and recordings at the end of 2013 that illustrate the extraordinary musical power of this idea, and map out the vast "hidden world" of music in every fingerboard.
+After two years of research and study, he began releasing a series of books and recordings that illustrate the extraordinary musical power of this idea, and map out the vast "hidden world" of music in every fingerboard.
 Reid uses the term "Liberty Guitar" to refer to the use of this idea to play guitar music.
+He is finally planning to make numerous YouTube videos in 2019 that show how it works.

 Because it requires an unusual (but simple) "hyper-tuning"– a partial capo combined with a slight change in tuning, this ingenious idea has remained hidden for the entire 400+ year history of the guitar.
 Yet any guitar can be put into this tuning in as little as 5 seconds, and there is no need for special guitars or strings.
 Now almost anyone can start playing good-sounding guitar music right away.
 Instead of months of effort to master a 3-chord song, it can be done in minutes.
 The basic chords all use ultra-simple repeating shapes that move around the fingerboard almost "magically."
 This simplified approach to chord fingering leads naturally into any existing method, and is a perfect way for anyone to quickly experience what it is like to strum chords and sing a song.